-Over time the fishing division introduced brilliant innovations including the following:
+Over time the fishing division introduced brilliant innovations including the following specs:

-• Super Slow Oscillation, which is a a system to slow down reel movement to increase casting distance.
+- Super Slow Oscillation.
+This a system to slow down reel movement to increase casting distance.

-•An AR-C spool, which increase the casting distance by controlling the spool unwinding resistance.
+- AR-C spool.
+Increases the casting distance by controlling the spool unwinding resistance.

-• Some anti-Rust Bearings (S A-RB).
-To prevent corrosion of the bearings especially in saltwater.
+- Shielded Anti-Rust Bearings (S A-RB).
+Prevents corrosion of the bearings especially in saltwater.

 Around 2015 Shimano launched its “Hagane” gearing concept.
 This is a precision cold-forged “Hagane Gear.”
 By cold-forging the metal Shimano made a gear that is strong, precise and very durable.
 As a result, the high quality Hagane gear reduces distortion and flex during reeling.
 As well, it can protect the inside of the reel from unexpected impact.